 - The mandate of the PTF was developed by the president and vice presidents, reviewed and endorsed by Senate and reviewed and approved by the Board of Governors.

-- The PTF set the terms of reference for the Resource Management Team (RMT), the Academic Priorities Team (AcPT) and the Administrative Priorities Team (AdminPT).
+The PTF set the mandates and approved decision protocols for the Resource Management Team (RMT), the Academic Priorities Team (AcPT) and the Administrative Priorities Team (AdminPT).

-- The AcPT and the AdminPT will evaluate each template submitted against the criteria and recommend to the PTF whether each program area will be enhanced, maintained, transformed or phased out.
+- The AcPT and the AdminPT will evaluate each template submitted against the criteria.

 - The PTF will produce a single reporting document, which integrates the contributions of the three support teams.

-- The Board of Governors and Senate review the recommendations of the PTF.
+- The Board of Governors and Senate will review the recommendations of the PTF.